MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

 MuseScore allows you to transpose the playback of a staff, without affecting the music notation.
 This simulates the effect of a capo (Wikipedia) on the instrument.

-Capo playback will apply from the note that the staff text is attached to, until either the next staff text with "Capo Settings" enabled, or until the end of the score.
-A Capo fret setting of "No capo" will remove any capo previously set for a staff, returning it to its original tuning.
+Note: Capo playback will apply from the note that the staff text is attached to, until either the next staff text with "Capo Settings" enabled, or until the end of the score.